ati-n/ati-n/README.md

 # Hi, I'm Ati <img alt="👋" width="29" height="29" src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif">

 I'm a **Computer Science** undergrad student 🎓[@ELTE](https://www.elte.hu/en/) starting my senior year in 2021 and I'm also a 🩺 **Medical Doctor** still actively practicing.
-My passion is solving problems, I love learning new things and working with new technologies.
+My passion is solving problems and I love learning new things and working with new technologies.
 In the future I want to work on and build amazing softwares that serve a great deal of purpose: help people with cancer and mental health disorders.

 ## Some info about me
 + 🔭 I'm currently working on 🫀[Transplant.js](https://github.com/ati-n/tx.js) <img alt="TX" width="20" height="20" src="https://github.com/ati-n/tx.js/blob/main/tx-logo.svg">